 This one has a 4-Amp motor under the hood, with a cutting area of 13-inches, though you can also pick up a smaller model with a reduced cutting swatch.
 It’ll hack through both grass and weeds with ease.

-A flower guard wraps 180-degrees around one side of the trimmer, which stops you from butchering your flowers while you trim the edge of your lawn.
-This is literally the only component you’ll need to put together when you pull this out of the box, as it comes pre-built.
+A flower guard wraps 180 degrees around one side of the trimmer, which stops you from butchering your flowers while you trim the edge of your lawn.
+This guard is the only component you’ll need to put together when you pull this out of the box, as it comes pre-built.

-Between its lightweight telescopic pole and an overall weight of 5.07 pounds, it’s pretty small compared to other trimmers.
-But while this means the cutting path is smaller, it’s a lot easier to lug around the garden.
+Its lightweight telescopic pole and overall weight of 5.07 pounds is pretty small compared to other trimmers.
+Still, while the cutting path is smaller, it’s much easier to lug around the garden.

-- At 5.07 pounds, it’s the lightest high-quality string trimmer that I could find at this price point.
+- At 5.07 pounds, it’s the lightest high-quality string trimmer I could find at this price point.

-- A wraparound flower guard protects the areas you don’t want to trim while you’re tidying up the lawn borders.
+- A wraparound flower guard protects the areas you don’t want to trim while tidying up the lawn borders.

 - An auto-feed system keeps the string at the right length to consistently achieve the 13-inch cutting radius.